lammps/lammps/doc/src/run_style.rst

 divided by the inner, middle and outer keywords.
 A 2-fold or more speedup can be obtained while maintaining good energy conservation.
-In real units, for a pure LJ fluid at liquid density, with a sigma of 3.0 angstroms, and epsilon of 0.1 Kcal/mol, the following settings seem to work well:
+In real units, for a pure LJ fluid at liquid density, with a sigma of 3.0 Angstroms, and epsilon of 0.1 Kcal/mol, the following settings seem to work well:

 .. code-block:: LAMMPS